-3. Familiarize Yourself With Real Food
+3. Familiarize Yourself With Whole, Plant-Based Food

-If you don’t know what real food is, it’s hard to actually eat it, right?
+If you don’t know what whole, plant-based food is, it’s hard to actually eat it, right?
 Remember that no one eats a perfect diet, but we should all try to eat more real foods, which are foods in their natural state that contain no additional ingredients or have went through multiple steps of processing to make it to our plates.
 Some of the best include: greens, vegetables, herbs, spices, fruits, beans, legumes, nuts, seeds, and whole grains.
 Foods made with these (such as hummus, unsweetened non-dairy milk, plain nut butters, simple condiments, and salsa) are also considered minimally processed foods and are also fine to eat on a real foods diet.
 But it’s hard to know this if you’re not familiar with what real food is.
 Many of us would have considered chips and cookies real foods years ago, but now we know differently.
 Focus on foods with the least amount of ingredients as possible and food in its natural state — this is the essence of eating a real foods diet.

 4. Make it Work for Your Schedule

 If you work a busy job and feel overwhelmed, then make a whole foods diet work for you and your schedule.
 For instance, if you don’t have time to chop veggies through the week and weekend, feel free to buy baby carrots or pre-cut veggies.
-Yes, these cost more, but it it means you will eat them and make time for them instead of unhealthy foods, feel free.
+Yes, these cost more, but it means you will eat them and make time for them instead of unhealthy foods, feel free.
 If you know you’re not going to make your own veggie burgers and nut butters, learn which burgers are the best to buy from the store and which nut butters are better options.
 And while making your own almond milk is healthier than buying store-bought, most of us don’t have time for that, and rely on healthier brands from the store.
 The point is to make the lifestyle work for you.
 There are ways to do this and anyone truly can.
 See these tips to make a whole foods diet a breeze, even if you have a busy schedule.

 5. Reward Yourself After Some Time